 A constant lack of energy despite rest

-A fatigue disproportionate to the effort provided
+A fatigue disproportionate to the effort exerted

-Moderate troubles with concentration and memory
+Moderate concentration and memory issues